Otto Lilienthal: Early life

 Lilienthal was born on 23 May 1848 in Anklam, Pomerania Province, in the German kingdom of Prussia.
 His parents were Gustav and Caroline, née Pohle.
 He was baptised in the evangelical-lutheran St. Nicholas church and confirmed in St. Mary's church in Anklam.
 Lilienthal's middle-class parents had eight children, but only three survived infancy: Otto, Gustav, and Marie.
 The brothers worked together all their lives on technical, social, and cultural projects.
 Lilienthal attended grammar school and studied the flight of birds with his brother Gustav (1849–1933).
 Fascinated by the idea of manned flight, Lilienthal and his brother made strap-on wings, but failed in their attempts to fly.
 He attended the regional technical school in Potsdam for two years and trained at the Schwarzkopf Company before becoming a professional design engineer.
-He later attended the Royal Technical Academy in Berlin.
+He later attended the Technische Hochschule in Berlin (now Technische Universität Berlin).

 In 1867, Lilienthal began experiments in earnest on the force of air, but interrupted the work to serve in the Franco-Prussian War.
-Returning to civilian life, he was a staff engineer with several engineering companies and received a patent, his first, for a mining machine.
+Returning to civilian life, he was a staff engineer with several engineering companies and received his first patent, for a mining machine.
 He founded his own company to make boilers and steam engines.

 On 6 June 1878, Lilienthal married Agnes Fischer, daughter of a deputy.
 Music brought them together; she was trained in piano and voice while Lilienthal played the French horn and had a good tenor voice.
 After marriage, they took up residence in Berlin and had four children: Otto, Anna, Fritz, and Frida.
 Lilienthal published his famous book Birdflight as the Basis of Aviation in 1889.

 Experiments in flight

 Lilienthal's greatest contribution was in the development of heavier-than-air flight.
 He made his flights from an artificial hill he built near Berlin and from natural hills, especially in the Rhinow region.

-The filing of a U.S. Patent in 1894 by Lilienthal directed pilots to grip the "bar" for carrying and flying the hang glider.
+A U.S. patent filed in 1894 by Lilienthal directed pilots to grip the "bar" for carrying and flying the hang glider.
 The A-frame of Percy Pilcher and Lilienthal echoes in today's control frame for hang gliders and ultralight aircraft.
 Working in conjunction with his brother Gustav, Lilienthal made over 2,000 flights in gliders of his design starting in 1891 with his first glider version, the Derwitzer Glider, until his death in a gliding crash in 1896.
 His total flying time was five hours.

+At the beginning, in the spring of 1891, Lilienthal managed the first jumps and flights on the slope of a sand pit on a hill between the villages of Derwitz and Krielow in Havelland, west of Potsdam (52°24′48″N 12°49′22″E).
+This is the site of man's first flight.
+Later he made his flight attempts on an artificial hill near Berlin and above all in the Rhinow Hills.